The Role of Data Curation in Image Captioning: Experimental Setup

-We use the ViT-based \abr{BLIP} model~\cite{li2022blip} as the \abr{V\&L} backbone.
-Compared to other pretrained \abr{V\&L} models, BLIP has the advantage of requiring no visual feature extraction and being relatively computation-friendly \cite{YenChunChen2019UNITERUI}.
-BLIP includes a captioning and filtering (CapFilt) data augmentation process during its pretraining, and the captioner and filter were both finetuned on the COCO dataset.
-Therefore we use pretrained checkpoint BLIP$_{CapFilt}$ for Flickr30k and BLIP$_{base}$ for COCO in our experiment, excluding effects from the CapFilt process.
-We finetune on both Flickr30K and MS COCO with our proposed curation methods using a batch size of $128$ and train for $5$ epochs on $4\times$ A100 GPUs.
-Following~\citet{li2022blip}, captions are generated using the prompt: "a picture of\space".
+We note that BLIP has a captioning and filtering (CapFilt) data augmentation process during its pretraining, where both components were finetuned on the COCO dataset.
+Therefore we use pretrained checkpoint BLIP$_{CapFilt}$ for Flickr30k and BLIP$_{base}$ for COCO in our experiment, removing the effects of the CapFilt process.
+We finetune BLIP using a total batch size of $128$ for $5$ epochs on $4\times$A100 GPUs.
+The BEiT-3 base model is finetuned with the default setups: a total batch size of $256$ for $10$ epochs on $8\times$A100 GPUs.

+\paragraph{Curation Ratio} We tune the amount of data to be curated for each method on the validation data of each dataset using the BLIP model.
+See Section ~\ref{sec:discussion} for more discussion on the trade-off between the amount of data curation and model performance.